 In the country of red, white, and blue, one color matters most when it comes to dining out.
 Red.
 It is the color of our fast food nation and a proven powerhouse for branding quick and cheap eats.
 When paired with yellow, it’s a proven winner.

 Not only is red the best way to get noticed, but it has also been shown to increase hunger.

 Red grabs attention, raises your heart rate, and indicates warmth.

 It’s the perfect formula when you want customers to supersize.
-Look at almost any food logos and see how the color red is usually used in the design.
+Look at almost every food logo and see how the color red is so often used in the design.